conda-forge/intake-esm-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Intake-esm provides a plugin for building and loading intake catalogs for earth system data sets holdings, such as CMIP and CESM Large Ensemble datasets.
+Summary: An intake plugin for parsing an ESM (Earth System Model) Collection/catalog and loading assets (netCDF files and/or Zarr stores) into xarray data sets.